 A property owner or manager may neglect to check the condition of a parking lot regularly and clear away ice and snow.
 Hold on to your car door when exiting a vehicle and take short steps as you approach the building.

 4. Alert property owners to dangerous conditions

 Speak up if you spot a sidewalk, floor or stairway with hazards, such as snow accumulation or standing water.
 Property owners and occupiers are responsible for maintaining reasonably safe areas.
 A failure to do so may constitute neglect.

 5. Act quickly if you suffer injury in a slip and fall accident

 Seek prompt medical attention if you have been injured in a slip and fall accident.
 Some injuries, such as slipped discs and torn ligaments, may not be immediately apparent.
 A comprehensive medical exam may be necessary to determine the extent of your injuries.

 Take photographs of the accident scene to document any hazards, such as puddles or ice.
 Notify the building or property owner/manager of your accident and injury.
 Consult with a lawyer to learn more about your rights for financial compensation in an injury claim or lawsuit.
 Avoid talking to anyone about the accident (Example: Do not post about it on Facebook.) and do not sign anything from the insurance company without first having your lawyer review it.

 Have you suffered serious injury in a slip, trip and fall accident in Ontario?
-Contact Preszler Law to schedule your free case evaluation.
+Contact Preszler Injury Lawyers to schedule your free case evaluation.
 Call 1-800-JUSTICE® or complete this online form.